 Welcome to the SW Utah Broadband

 Our Broadband was initiated by Jenny West, a committed and engaged advocate with long-standing ties to Great Old Broads for Wilderness.
 In Fall 2014, Linda Shadiow joined Jenny as a co-leader.
 A Core Team of Broadband members was founded to help shape the directions.
-Chris Gorzalski was a founding member of that Core Team in 2014 and has recently moved into the co-leadership role with Linda when Jenny moved on to expand her advocacy work in new ways with Great Old Broads for Wilderness.
-Recently Jodi Adair has joined Chris as co-leader.
+Chris Gorzalski was a founding member of that Core Team in 2014 and has moved into the co-leadership role with Jodi Adair when Jenny moved on to expand her advocacy work in new ways with Great Old Broads for Wilderness.

 A Note From Chris: